 International Programs Director Diana Jones and Nargiz Guliyeva at the Clubs & Organizations Fair.

 A student seeking admission to Graceland after enrollment at another college must submit to Admissions an application form, a high school transcript, and transcripts from all colleges previously attended.
-An institutional deposit of $200 is required prior to receiving a room assignment or registering for classes.
 Transcripts must be mailed directly from the school and have the official school seal affixed, or transmitted electronically through Parchment, National Student Clearinghouse, or SCRIP-SAFE.
 Withholding information concerning previous schools attended could result in termination of enrollment.

 Acceptance is based on college work rather than high school if a student has attended college full time for at least one semester and/or has accumulated 12 semester hours of credit.
 A 2.00 cumulative grade point average on all transfer credit is required for admission to Graceland University.

 Applicants who do not meet the required 2.00 cumulative GPA will be considered individually and if accepted will enter Graceland on academic probation.